 The formal evaluation of a program or organization against accepted criteria or standards.
 A professional society, nongovernmental organization, or governmental agency may conduct accreditation activities.
 (Council on Accreditation)

 accredited agency (in intercountry adoption)

-An adoption service provider who has been accredited by either the Council on Accreditation (COA) or the Colorado Department of Human Services (CO) to provide adoption services in the United States for cases subject to the regulations set forth by the Hague Adoption Convention.
+An adoption service provider who has been accredited by the Intercountry Adoption Accreditation and Maintenance Entity, Inc., to provide adoption services in the United States for cases subject to the regulations set forth by the Hague Adoption Convention.
 An accredited agency does not include a temporarily accredited agency.
-There are more than 200 accredited adoption service providers in the United States.
 (U.S. Department of State)

 accredited body (in intercountry adoption)